2005 NBA Finals: Game 6

 Game 6 was a close game all along, and the lead kept fluctuating between the two teams.
 Again, the leading stars on both teams played big games.
 Detroit pulled away early in the fourth for an 80–73 lead with five minutes to go, but the Spurs continued to threaten them.
 Soon, it was back to a one-point game.

 Then, Rasheed Wallace planted a three-pointer to pull away, and even with a resilient game by the Spurs, the Pistons had clinched the victory.

 Nevertheless, several Pistons free throws were necessary in the final moments of the game to put a win out of reach for the Spurs.

 Rasheed Wallace had a big game to atone for the mistake he made for leaving Horry open in Game 5.
 Despite his mistake, Wallace was nonchalant about the play, even commenting incorrectly that he left Horry to guard Duncan.

 Billups and Prince again led the Pistons with steady, unwavering defense, which is the key, as it is often said, to victory.
 Although Duncan and Ginobili finished with 21 points each, neither was able to seriously threaten the strong Pistons defense enough to win the game.
 Detroit thus won its fifth consecutive game facing elimination.
 The Pistons became the first road team to force a Game 7 in the NBA Finals.

 Game 7

-For the first time in eleven years, the NBA Finals came down to a decisive Game 7.
+For the first time in eleven years, the NBA Finals came down to a decisive Game 7, the longest span between Game 7s in NBA history.
 Momentum was on Detroit's side, but the Spurs had home-court advantage.
 The Pistons were looking to become the first team to ever win the last two games on the road after being down 3–2.
 NBA history was heavily in favor of the Spurs, who were looking to celebrate a title at the SBC Center for the second time in three years.
 NBA teams are 74–17 all-time at home in Game 7, and 9-0 when leading 3–2 going home.